There are two methods of emergency contraception:

 - ellaOne is a newer type of emergency contraceptive pill that can be taken up to five days (120 hours) after having unprotected sex.

 The emergency contraceptive pill should not be used as a regular method of contraception.

 Copper intrauterine device (IUD)

 The copper intrauterine device (IUD) is a small plastic and copper device that can be fitted into your womb within five days of having unprotected sex.

 Act quickly.
 If you have had unprotected sex, seek advice straight away from your GP or local sexual health clinic.

 Free emergency contraception for under 25s is available from the following pharmacies:

-- Boots, Brunel Centre
+- Boots, Brunel Centre (Not available at present)

 - Ashington Way Pharmacy

 The emergency contraceptive pill can also be bought from other pharmacies, however they will charge around £25.